Mud crab fishery and licences

 Crab pots are baited with fresh meat or fish and set in estuarine and coastal waters.

-Pots must have a float attached that is marked with the licence unit number.
+Pots must have a float attached that is marked with the vessel identification number.

-The pot must be less than half a cubic metre in volume and no bigger than 1m across in any direction.
+The pot must be less than half a cubic metre in volume and no bigger than 1 metre across in any direction.

-For information read the Mud crab fishery management plan.
+For more information read the Mud Crab Fishery Management Plan 2006.